PyTermGithub/PyTerm/README.md

 ## Safety: chance of program crashing or freezing
 The chance of this is low from scripts as it uses pythons `exec()` function so a script will either crash alone or rarely will crash the entire program.

-So far I have never encountered a crash (excluding errors e.g. a incorrect function etc) but I am using older hardware (>10 years manufacturing date)

 ## Folders
 I am planning on adding folder support in `PyMrk/Snippets` but so far, we have `PyMrk/Man`, `PyMrk/Snippets` and `PyMrk/Data`